 The problem was everything around WholeCell.

 When new devices came in, someone had to manually update a separate set of spreadsheets with multiple tabs tracking current inventory, what was priced, what was available, and what had been sold.
-Then when it was time to let customers know about new stock, a staff member would manually email or text a list of contacts with available inventory.
+Then when it was time to let customers know about new stock, a staff member would manually message the list.
+Some customers got emails.
+Some got text messages.
+Some got DMs on whichever messaging platform they preferred.
+The same conversation about a single device's availability would unfold in five different inboxes at once.

 Count the handoffs.
 Count the places something can go wrong.

 The spreadsheets had grown organically over time, which meant they had also grown opaque.
 Multiple versions floated around.
+One was usually named something like "FINAL_v3.xlsx" with a sticky note saying "use this one."
 Data entry errors crept in.
-New staff couldn't just pick them up and run with them.
-The owner had a working understanding of the system, but day-to-day operations depended heavily on one staff member who knew every tab and formula.
+New staff couldn't just pick up the system and run with it.
+The owner had a working understanding, but day-to-day operations depended heavily on one staff member who knew every tab and formula.
 That person had become a bottleneck for every transaction.

 This is what I'd call spreadsheet debt.
 It looks like organization.
 It's actually fragility.

 According to research published in 2024, 94% of business spreadsheets contain errors that can affect decision-making.
 And the manual data entry error rate sits between 18% and 40% for typical data entry tasks.
-When your business runs on spreadsheets, you're playing those odds every single day.
+When your business runs on spreadsheets and a half-dozen messaging channels, you're playing those odds every single day.

-Here's the thing that doesn't get said enough about spreadsheet problems: the spreadsheet isn't the real problem.
+Here's the thing that doesn't get said enough: the spreadsheet isn't the real problem.

-The real problem is that the spreadsheet has become a database, a workflow tool, a communication system, and a reporting platform, all at once, for a job it was never designed to do.
+The spreadsheet became a database, a workflow tool, a communication system, and a reporting platform, all at once, for a job it was never designed to do.
+The real problem is that when you try to fix that, every standard option is bad in a specific way.

-EZ Cell came to Hurrah looking for a way to get out from under the spreadsheets.
-What they got was a full platform at ezcell.io built in four weeks.
+EZ Cell came to Hurrah looking for a way out from under the spreadsheets.
+What they got was a full platform at ezcell.io, built in four weeks.

 Here's what the app does:

 WholeCell syncs automatically every hour.
-Inventory flows from WholeCell into the app automatically.
-But WholeCell had its own limitations, so we built mapping tools that let EZ Cell's staff translate WholeCell data into their system without additional manual entry.
+Inventory flows from WholeCell into the app without manual entry.
+WholeCell has its own opinions about data structure, so we built mapping tools that let EZ Cell's staff translate WholeCell records into their own system.
 We work with what our clients already have.
 Once devices are synced, staff price them and release them to the site.
 Within the hour, customers can see and buy them.

 Custom filtration tools.
-This is one EZ Cell is particularly proud of.
 Staff and customers can filter inventory by manufacturer, model, grade, capacity, color, network, and more.
 When you're dealing with thousands of devices, being able to find exactly what you need in seconds makes a real difference.
 The spreadsheet had no equivalent.
+The DMs were worse, because customers had to ask and wait for an answer.

 Customers log in and shop directly.
-Instead of emailing a list and waiting for replies, customers have their own accounts on ezcell.io.
-They can browse current inventory, see what's available in real time, and purchase directly through the site.
-The manual back-and-forth is gone.
+Instead of group-texting a list and waiting for replies, customers have their own accounts on ezcell.io.
+They browse current inventory, see what's available in real time, and purchase directly through the site.
+The manual back-and-forth across five different inboxes is gone.
+One channel.
+One source of truth.

-Emails and texts became marketing, not operations.
+Emails and messages became marketing, not operations.
 This one is worth pausing on.
 The same messages that used to say "here's what we have, reply to buy" now say "new inventory just dropped, log in to see it."
-Same audience, same channel, completely different relationship.
+Same audience, same channels, completely different relationship.
 It's the difference between a manual process and a marketing strategy.

 This matches a broader pattern we see with small businesses that have outgrown spreadsheets: the operational cost is visible, but the marketing cost is invisible.
 You don't know what you're losing by not having the right system until you build it.